LordofTech/vue-ooxml-parser-repo/README.md

 1. File Upload: The user uploads a `.docx` file via an input element.
 2. File Reading: The application reads the file as an ArrayBuffer using the `FileReader` API.
 3. Zip Extraction: The ArrayBuffer is passed to JSZip to load the ZIP file and extract the `word/document.xml` file, which contains the document's main content.
-4. **XML to JSON Conversion**: The extracted XML is converted to JSON using the `xml-js` library.
+4. XML to JSON Conversion: The extracted XML is converted to JSON using the `xml-js` library.
-5. **Text Extraction**: The application traverses the JSON structure to retrieve text from paragraphs, handling both arrays and single object cases.
+5. Text Extraction: The application traverses the JSON structure to retrieve text from paragraphs, handling both arrays and single object cases.

  2. Challenges Encountered and Solutions Implemented